Skip to content

 First, for a beautiful engagement session, you need a delightful couple.

-The only magnificent pictures of me I have are candid shots, stolen at when I was not aware of the photographer’s presence.
+The only magnificent pictures of me I have are candid shots, stolen when I was not aware of the photographer’s presence.

 landmark center

-Great Portraits at the Landmark Center St Paul Minnesota
+Great Portraits at the Landmark Center St. Paul, Minnesota

 The Landmark Center, being a public place, offers different types of services (museum, theater, artistic classes mostly for families).
-So it can be easily crowded with many people, especially during the weekend!
+So it can easily be crowded with many people, especially during the weekend!
 So we would need to move from room to room to avoid tourists.

 I had a lot of fun with this couple.
 We first started the session at the highest level, using the Landmark Center’s open hallways.
 With a new roof made of glass, the Landmark Center allows some natural light to enter the building.
 I tried, as much as I could, to include some sun rays in the images.

-Majestic room
+Majestic Room

 The most majestic place of the Landmark Center is the empty space offered by the atrium design, which is called the Musser Cortile.
-I like the succession of those never-ending vertical lines made of pylons.
-The architect designed the pylons to give the spectator the illusion that lines are circulating from the ground up to the ceiling and going back to the ground.
+I like the succession of those never-ending vertical lines made of columns.
+The architect designed the columns to give the spectator the illusion that lines are circulating from the ground up to the ceiling and going back to the ground.
 It’s the same for the horizontal lines that make the structure of each floor.
 The atrium also gives the feeling that there are some infinite circular lines (even if they are actually squares).
 It’s a great pleasure in photography to play with this kind of line and use the perspective.

 Furthermore, each vertical line seems to support a Roman arch, while they actually don’t.
 All the Roman arches are only part of the decoration and absolutely not designed to support any weight.

 The Roman arches create a kind of frame inside the frame, and my camera is adding an extra frame.
+I also paid attention to the nice iron fence and took a picture through it.

 After the hallways, we had fun in the Butler Room.